apache/couchdb-infra-cm/README.md

     [ibmcloud]
     api_key = <REDACTED>

-The `tools/gen-inventory` script can then be used to generate our `production` inventory file:
+The `tools/gen-config` script can then be used to generate our `production` inventory and `ssh.cfg` configuration:

-    $ ./tools/gen-inventory > production
+    $ ./tools/gen-config

-Configuring Jenkins
----

-Once a CI worker has been provisioned we must also configure Jenkins to have the JAR url and secret ready.
-The easiest approach here is to just copy the existing configuration from one of the existing nodes.
-When viewing the conifguration page we then dump the secret value into an encrypted vault file in the `host_vars` directory.
+This script requires access to the `https://cloud.ibm.com` account that hosts the VMs so not everyone will be able to run this script.
+However this is only important when provisioning new nodes.
+Modifying ansible scripts and apply changes to existing nodes can be done by any CouchDB PMC member that's been added to the CI nodes via this repository.

 Running Ansible
 ---

+    $ ansible-playbook bastions.yml
-    $ ansible-playbook -i production ci_agents.yml
+    $ ansible-playbook ci_agents.yml

 Useful Commands: